FahdChalladia/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

-# C - Pointers, Arrays, and Strings
+# C - Even More Pointers, Arrays, and Strings

-This project covers the basic concepts of pointers, arrays, and strings in C programming.
-The tasks in this repository are designed to help understand and practice working with pointers, memory, and string manipulation without using the standard library functions like `printf`, `puts`, and `strlen`.
-The functions focus on manipulating data directly through pointers.
+This project builds on the basic concepts of pointers, arrays, and strings in C programming.
+It is designed to help you further understand and practice working with pointers, memory, and string manipulation without using the standard library functions like `printf`, `puts`, and `strlen`.
+The focus is on manipulating data directly through pointers and memory management.

 ## Learning Objectives

-- Understand and use pointers and arrays in C.
+- Understand how to work with multidimensional arrays.
-- Differentiate between pointers and arrays.
+- Learn about pointers to pointers and how to manipulate them.
-- Manipulate strings without using the standard string functions.
+- Master string manipulation techniques without relying on the standard string functions.
-- Manage variable scope in C.
+- Develop a deeper understanding of memory management in C.

 ## Tasks

-### 0. 98 Battery st.
+### 0. memset
-Function that takes a pointer to an int as parameter and updates the value it points to to 98.
+Function that fills memory with a constant byte.

-### 1. Don't swap horses in crossing a stream
+### 1. memcpy
-Function that swaps the values of two integers.
+Function that copies memory area.

-### 2. This report, by its very length, defends itself against the risk of being read
+### 2. strchr
+Function that locates a character in a string.

+### 3. strspn
-Function that returns the length of a string.
+Function that gets the length of a prefix substring.

-### 3. I do not fear computers.
-I fear the lack of them
+### 4. strpbrk
-Function that prints a string, followed by a new line, to stdout.
+Function that searches a string for any of a set of bytes.

-### 4. I can only go one way.
-I've not got a reverse gear
+### 5. strstr
-Function that prints a string, in reverse, followed by a new line.
+Function that locates a substring in a string.

-### 5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes
-Function that reverses a string.

-### 6. Half the lies they tell about me aren't true
-Function that prints every other character of a string, starting with the first character, followed by a new line.

-### 7. Winning is only half of it.
-Having fun is the other half
-Function that prints half of a string, followed by a new line.

-### 8. Arrays are not pointers
-Function that prints n elements of an array of integers, followed by a new line.

-### 9. strcpy
-Function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

-### 10. Great leaders are willing to sacrifice the numbers to save the people.
-Poor leaders sacrifice the people to save the numbers
+### 6. Chess is mental torture
 Function that converts a string to an integer.

+### 7. It’s not what you think
+Function that prints a string in reverse.

 ### Creator:

 **Fahd Challadia**
-Projects from the week: 24-February 2025 - 02-March 2025 (C - Pointers, Arrays, and Strings)
+Projects from the week: 03-March 2025 - 09-March 2025 (C - Even More Pointers, Arrays, and Strings)